googlesamples/android-testdpc/README.md

 Test Device Policy Control (Test DPC) App
 =========================================

 Test DPC is an app designed to help EMMs, ISVs, and OEMs to test their applications and platforms in a Android for Work managed profile (i.e. work profile).
 It serves as both a sample Device Policy Controller and a testing application to flex the APIs available for Android for Work.
 It supports devices running Android 5.0 Lollipop or later.
-As of March 9, 2016, it also supports devices running the Android N Developer Preview.
+As of April 13, 2016, it also supports devices running the Android N Developer Preview 2.
+If you are running Developer Preview 1, update your device so that it's running Developer Preview 2.

 Pre-requisites
 --------------